wbwarnerb/infectious_disease_sim/README.md

 Human resistance is calculated in the Person class.
 It is primarily based on age as a factor of resistance.

 ##To-Do:
-Follow the calculations here: http://en.wikipedia.org/wiki/Mathematical_modelling_of_infectious_disease to simulate mass vaccinations
+- Follow the calculations here: http://en.wikipedia.org/wiki/Mathematical_modelling_of_infectious_disease
+to simulate mass vaccinations

-Add a fatality param, so that a % of the sick will not be curable.
+- Add a fatality param, so that a % of the sick will not be curable.
+- Rate of infection should be dynamic (not constant.)

 ##Example:
 To run the sim for 8,000,000 people being introduced to a contagion that: